 HCTC: Latest News and Background

-Described by some participants as “a lifesaver,” the Health Coverage Tax Credit (HCTC) is a federally funded tax credit that allows individuals to pay only a portion of their qualified health insurance.
-Nationwide, thousands of people are candidates for the program.
-Some of them are displaced workers who are certified by the Department of Labor as eligible to receive Trade Readjustment Allowances under the Trade Adjustment Assistance (TAA) program.
-Others are eligible because they receive benefits from the Pension Benefit Guaranty Corporation (PBGC) and are 55 years old or older.
+Certain displaced workers are certified by the Department of Labor as eligible to receive Trade Readjustment Allowances under the Trade Adjustment Assistance program.
+Others may be eligible because they receive benefits from the Pension Benefit Guaranty Corporation and are 55 years old or older.

-In August 2003, the HCTC was first made available on a monthly basis.
+August 2003: HCTC was first made available on a monthly basis.

-In May 2009, benefits were expanded as a result of the American Recovery and Reinvestment Act (ARRA).
+May 2009: benefits expanded under American Recovery and Reinvestment Act.
 These benefits were set to expire on December 31, 2010.

-- On January 1, 2014 the legislation that authorizes the HCTC will expire.
+- January 1, 2014: the legislation that authorized the HCTC expired.
 This expiration date was set by Congress when the Trade Adjustment Assistance Extension Act of 2011 was passed.